-First of all, let’s clear something up.
-It’s not the English word “once” but the mini-barrio known as Once in Buenos Aires.
+Let’s clear something up.
+This isn’t the English word “once” but the mini-barrio known as Once in Buenos Aires.
 Say OHN-say… now you’ve got it.

 A 12-block walk through the heart of Once will be the next release for Endless Mile, nicely ahead of schedule.
 Text & layout are already finished.
 The only big task remaining is to create a couple of graphics.
-So I’m pleased to announce that the walk should be available soon.
+The walk should be available soon!
 It’s a treat to show visitors a part of Buenos Aires that is centrally located (about the same distance from both Recoleta Cemetery & Plaza de Mayo) but rarely visited.
 Hopefully we’ll change that.
 Our introduction begins with the following text:

 Mention the area popularly known as Once & most porteños furl their brow… with good reason.
 Noisy, cramped, & hectic, the area can be a sensory overload for the average person.

 With an intro like that, the obvious question is: why bother writing a guided walk about Once?
 The answer is simple… there’s no other area in Buenos Aires quite like it.
 All of the above is definitely true, but knowing where to look reveals a lot of surprises usually hidden by the area’s intense vibe.